 Books may be pirated thereby undermining the Company's returns on its investment.
-The activities of Pirates have continued to grow every year.
+The activities of pirates have continued to grow every year.
 The technology made it easy to print millions of copies abroad and bring them through air or land to Nigeria.
-They could afford to sell at any price because they do not pay royalties to authors, they do not pay dividends to investors in the Publisher's Company, they do not pay taxes and levies to government and they do not pay the right employees.
+They could afford to sell at any price because they do not promote the books, they do not pay royalties to authors, they do not pay dividends to the author, users and government, to investors in the Publisher's Company, they do not pay taxes and levies to government and they do not pay the right employees.